 The main SMTP server cluster is send.ldeo.columbia.edu.
 If you install a mail program on your computer, you can configure send.ldeo.columbia.edu as the SMTP server.
 Your mail program will send all outbound mail to send.ldeo.columbia.edu and then send.ldeo.columbia.edu will take care of routing your messages to their destinations.

 Send.ldeo.columbia.edu requires SMTP authentication.
 The email program you use will do this for you.
-Send.ldeo.columbia.edu requires either TLS encryption (port 587 or 25) or SSL encryption (port 465).
+Send.ldeo.columbia.edu requires either TLS encryption (port 587) or SSL encryption (port 465).
 TLS to port 587 is preferred.
 If you are connected through an off-campus service provider you may need to use port 587 to reach send.ldeo.columbia.edu.

 INCOMING MAIL SERVER